taddison/tjaddison.com/_posts/2017-09-03-View-currently-executing-tasks-in-tsqlScheduler.md

 and   isjson(i.ContextInfo) = 1
 ```

 Most sessions have no context_info associated with them (0x) so we can ignore those.
-Sessions which do have a payload we attempt to convert to varchar and check if they're json.
-We then extract the json and correctly type it.
+For sessions which do have a payload we attempt to convert to varchar and then check if they're valid json.
+We then extract the json and correctly type the values.

-To filter the currently executing tasks for the current scheduler instance only (the database that contains the view), you could modify the query to join onto the function that returns the instance's unique Id:
+To filter the currently executing tasks for the current scheduler instance only (the database that contains the view), you can modify the query to join onto the function that returns the instance's unique Id:

 ```sql
 select cet.*